How to Make New Wood Look Old, Weathered and Rustic

 I have a confession to make.
-All the wood that you saw on my art studio wall is not exactly old and salvaged.
+All the wood that you saw on my art studio wall is not exactly old or salvaged.
+Will you forgive me if I share with you the Secret to Make New Wood Look Old, Weathered and Rustic?

 In order to have enough wood, I had to buy some new pine boards off the shelf at Lowe’s.
 I actually chose furring strip boards because they are already chewed up and imperfect.